Generalized Momenta-Based Koopman Formalism for Robust Control of Euler-Lagrangian Systems: Results

 \subsection{Experimental Results}

-This subsection evaluates the closed-loop prediction performance of the proposed scheme on FRANKA Research 3~(Fig.~\ref{fig:franka}a) manipulator arm.
+This subsection evaluates the closed-loop prediction performance of the proposed scheme on FRANKA Research 3 manipulator arm.
 For learning the Koopman model, 500 trajectories are generated randomly within the workspace of the robot, each consisting of 1000 data points sampled at 200 Hz.
 The parameters for GESO \eqref{eq:geso} are $k_1 = 100$ and $k_2 = 2000$.
-The effect of the proposed algorithms is evaluated by implementing the control architecture to trace a hypotrochoid path.
-The corresponding results are shown in Fig.~\ref{fig:franka}.
+The effect of the proposed algorithms is evaluated by implementing the control architecture to trace a hypotrochoid and a tricuspid path.

-As seen from Fig.~\ref{fig:franka}b~and~c, the robot is able to trace the desired path accurately both in the presence and absence of the external disturbances, while the NLK model is unable to trace the desired paths in either case.
-The resulting RMSE errors for the proposed scheme are $0.024 \;\text{m}$ and $0.035 \;\text{m}$ for the case with and without disturbance, respectively.
+As seen from Fig.~\ref{fig:franka}, the robot is able to trace the desired path accurately both in the presence and absence of the external disturbances, while the NLK model is unable to trace the desired paths in either case.
+The resulting RMSE errors for the proposed scheme for the hypotrochoid shape are $0.024 \;\text{m}$ and $0.035 \;\text{m}$ for the case with and without disturbance, respectively.
 The corresponding errors for NLK are $ 0.077\;\text{m}$ and $0.091 \;\text{m}$.
+Similarly for the tricuspid shape, the resulting RMSE errors for the proposed scheme are $0.011 \;\text{m}$ and $0.019 \;\text{m}$ for the case with and without disturbance, respectively.
+The corresponding errors for NLK are $ 0.043\;\text{m}$ and $0.048 \;\text{m}$.
 The poor tracking performance of the NLK stems from a combination of the poor prediction model and a lack of effective disturbance compensation.
 Hence, the experimental results demonstrate accurate real-time trajectory tracking of the proposed scheme with the added benefit of mitigating disturbances.